Introduction to M.E.D. Works

 member, you may pay a small monthly premium based on your income;

-however, this is much smaller than the cost of a spend-down
+however, this is much smaller than most commercial insurance

 Who Is Eligible?